ibex-team/ibex-ampl/README.md

 * cmake .. -DCMAKE_INSTALL_PREFIX=../../OUT -DCMAKE_PREFIX_PATH=/dir-where-ibex-is-installed/

-If the ASL library is already installed, you can give the path to cmake with this option:
+If the ASL library is already installed, you can give the path to cmake:
-*    -DASL_DIR=/dir-where-ASL-is-installed/
+* by setting the environment variable `ASL_DIR` to the correct path
+* or by using the cmake command-line option `-DASL_DIR=<path/to/ASL>`

 Otherwise ASL will be automatically installed from the archive of the folder "ibex-ampl/3rd".